pact-foundation/pact-python/examples/README.md

 TODO

+In these examples, `1` is just used to meet the need of having *some* consumer version.

 ## broker

 The [Pact Broker] stores Pacts and verification results.
 It is used here for the [consumer](#consumer), [flask_provider](#flask-provider) and [message](#message) tests.